Passover L’Dor VaDor:

 More Passover Events

 Traditionally, Passover is a time for family and friends to gather together to retell the story of our people’s liberation and redemption.
-This year, Passover’s themes will be sitting differently with each of us.
 Below you can find resources to bring to your Passover table to express concerns, fears, and hopes as we continue to pray for peace in our broken world.

 We encourage everyone to gather together this year with curious minds, open hearts, and ears attuned to all the varied voices around our tables.
 Chag Pesach Sameach.